gregwoodsfrontier/PhaserEditor2D-marketplace/README.md

 If you have no experience with GitHub or this is too complex for you, please, create an issue with the data you want to add and I will add it for you.

+## Some considerations when adding content

+* Use only alpha-numeric characters in the name of the folders, and the `-` char as separator.
+* If you add a new project starter, example, plugin, etc... please, prefix the name of the folder with the name of your user.
+For example, if you are adding a new `point-and-click-example`, and your user name is `maria`, please, name the template's folder like this: `maria-point-and-click`.
+* Please, use the JPG format for the banner & screenshot images.
+Only use PNG images when transparency is required.

 ## TODO

 For now, the priority is to add more content to the website and create a friendly, visual, local, admin interface.